Easy Buttermilk Drop Biscuits in 20 Minutes

 You can also add spices to the dry ingredients.
 Try 1/2 teaspoon garlic powder or onion powder.
 I also heard 1 Tablespoon of everything bagel seasoning tastes good in biscuits.

 For small batch buttermilk drop biscuits, cut all the ingredients in half to yield only 6 biscuits.
 Baking instructions will remain the same.
+If you have leftover buttermilk, try my buttermilk banana bread!

 How to make buttermilk drop biscuits